Brand guidelines, sometimes referred to as brand identity guidelines, are a document that you can use to help identify, build, and grow your brand.

 A well constructed brand guideline document should be completely functional, and allow anybody to understand your brand.

-Your branding agency should create the brand guideline document at the end, or as they progress through, the branding or rebranding project.
+Your branding agency should create the brand guideline document at the end, or as they progress through, your branding or rebranding project.

 It’s a job that should be specifically outlined in their proposal, so make sure it is before you sign on the dotted line.

-You might think that your new company logo and business cards are the most important part of a branding or rebranding exercise, but I’d argue they’re the most minor part.
+You might think that your new company logo and business cards are the most important part of a branding or rebranding exercise, but I’d argue they’re a minor part when compared to your brand guidelines.

 Your brand, and how it’s presented, how it should and shouldn’t communicate, and what it looks and feels like is what’s important.
-Not just the logo design.
+Not just your logo design!

-At the end of your project, your branding agency should hand over all assets, as well as a PDF version of your new brand guidelines, clearly explaining how the assets should be put to use.
+At the end of your project, your branding agency should hand over all assets, as well as a PDF version of your new brand guidelines, clearly explaining how your newly created brand assets should (and shouldn’t) be put to use.

 What Should Be Included in Your Brand Guidelines